aaoeu/coal/site/content/_index.md

 blurb:
   heading: What is this site?
   text: >-
-    You're not going to believe this, but the content is stored in plain text (Markdown).
+    This is an example of what you can do these days with a static site generator.
+The content is stored in plain text (Markdown).
 It's deployed (turned into static HTML) using a program called Hugo.
-But then, there is this other layer that makes it easy to edit this in the browser.
+But then, there is this other layer called NetlifyCMS that makes it easy to edit this in the browser.
 Which is kind of blowing my mind.
 intro:
   heading: So I can edit this in plain text?
   text: >-